bruceravel/demeter/documentation/Athena/process/mee.rst

 .. subfigstart::

-.. _fig-mee_e:
+.. _fig-meee:

 .. figure::  ../../_images/mee_e.png
    :target: ../_images/mee_e.png
    :width: 100%

-.. _fig-mee_k:
+.. _fig-meek:

 .. figure::  ../../_images/mee_k.png
    :target: ../_images/mee_k.png
    :width: 100%

 .. subfigend::
    :width: 0.45
-    :label: fig_meedone
+   :label: _fig-meedone

    The results of removing the [3p4d]5d multi-electron excitation in La L\ :sub:`III`-edge data, which occurs at about 120 volts above the edge.
 This excitation is seen near the cursor in the energy plot.
 Its effect is much more pronounced in the |chi| (k) data on the right.

 For more information about multi-electron excitations, see